friendliai/LLMServingPerfEvaluator/README.md

-TIMEOUT=450 # The timeout of the experiment in seconds CONFIG_DIR=./config # The directory path to the configuration files: workload_config.yaml, request_config.yaml RESULT_DIR=./result # The directory path to save the end-to-end metrics
+TIMEOUT=450 # The timeout of the experiment in seconds CONFIG_DIR=./config # The directory path to the configuration files: workload_config.yaml, request_config.yaml RESULT_DIR=./result # The directory path to save the end-to-end metrics CLIENT_TYPE=http  # Use http or grpc.
+Only friendli engine supports grpc client.
+GRPC_MODE=false  # Use true for grpc, false for http.
+Only friendli engine supports grpc mode.

 # Experiment Environment Variables for the Hugging Face model
 # HF_HUB_CACHE={HF_CACHE_DIR}